Mogao Caves — Exceptional Buddhist Art Wonders on Silk Road

 After the first cave was constructed in 366 AD, more grottoes were built there with the support of sincere Buddhism believers, from royals to civilians.

 Murals of the Mid Tang Dynasty (762 — 827) in the 237th Cave of Mogao Grottoes.

 It started to decline with the fall of the Tang Dynasty; centuries later, it got abandoned under the command of the Jiajing Emperor in 1524, and these artistic wonders were fading in the endless desert.

-In 1900, the sealed Library Cave with tens of thousands of invaluable relics were discovered, which encountered huge losses and dispersed all over the world.
+In 1900, the sealed Library Cave with tens of thousands of invaluable relics was discovered, which encountered huge losses and dispersed worldwide.

 In 1987, Mogao Caves was listed as a UNESCO World Cultural Heritage.